Drum sets are among the most visually appealing instruments for most musicians, without a doubt.

 To avoid cross-threading, apply petroleum jelly to the lug fasteners.

-Gather all parts with care, be careful to tighten anything first to ensure proper fit manually.
+Gather all parts with care, and be careful to tighten anything first to ensure proper fit manually.
 After that, with the right tools, tighten the screws and assemble the components.

 Tips To Maintain Your Drum Set